-If you choose the Pay Via Invoice option, you will be able to download a PDF file with the details of the invoice and payment information.
-If you choose the Pay by Card option, you will be able to enter credit card information to settle the invoice.
+If you choose the Standard processing option (Via Invoice), you will be able to download a PDF file with the invoice details and payment information.
+If you choose the Express processing option (PayPal or bank card), you will be able to enter credit card information to pay the invoice instantly.
 Please note that a processing fee is added when using your credit card.
-Once an invoice has been paid, its status changes from Created to Paid.
+Once the invoice has been paid, its status changes from Created to Paid.
 You can download the invoices at any time after payment has been made.

 The payment time field is customizable by using the Edit option (circled in red above) that appears when you hover your mouse cursor over the area.

-On this page you can also specify the discount mechanism that you want to use to pay your translators for different types of matches.
+On this page, you can also specify the discount mechanism that you want to use to pay your translators for different types of matches.
 You can customize a discount scheme for every task type.
 This will be used by Smartcat to calculate the project cost and the translator invoices.

 In the example above, translators are not paid for 100% and 101-102% matches as well as repetitions.
 And editors are paid 100% of their rates for all the matches.

-As the results of acting as a vendor for another Smartcat user — If the other user makes a payment using Smartcat's payment automation system, the amount will automatically be added to your balance.
+As the results of acting as a vendor for another Smartcat user.
+If the other user makes a payment using Smartcat's payment automation system, the amount will automatically be added to your balance.